faceyspacey/react-universal-component/README.md

 I've seen ad hoc solutions that resolve promises and call `componentWillMount` async data fetching methods, and personally I'm against it.
 I recommend one of 2 solutions: use a routing solution (perhaps ad hoc) that determines your data needs and fetches them and then dispatches the result as actions against your Redux store; ***and then render your app in one synchronous go***.
 OR secondly: use solutions dedicated to this problem like Apollo.
 (Also, if it's not clear: this package will work perfectly with Apollo).
 The reason you're using Apollo is because it gets extreme value out of pairing your data-needs to components.
 With *Apollo*, you can use stateless component functions + slick HoCs--using `componentWillMount` and manually fetching data is a thing of the past.
 There's a trend of pairing data-needs to components, but I personally don't see it unless it's with GraphQL.
 If you're not using something like *Apollo*, figure out your data needs on the server and dispatch on your redux store before your single synchronous render.
 That's my conclusion and recommendation.
 The promise resolution stuff + sniffing out data fetching in `componentWillMount` is a mess unless someone else (*Apollo*) did it for you.
 I prefer my components truly pure unless it's with Apollo/Relay/Etc.

 Anyway, **what's the point in all this?**: a lot of work has been put into reviewing the trends, problems and all possible solutions so you don't have to.
-In the words of @thejameskyle, "use this shit!"
+In the words of **@thejameskyle**, "use this shit!"

+## Contributing

+We use [commitizen](https://github.com/commitizen/cz-cli), so run `npm run cm` to make commits.
+A command-line form will appear, requiring you answer a few questions to automatically produce a nicely formatted commit.
+Releases, semantic version numbers, tags and changelogs will automatically be generated based on these commits thanks to [semantic-release](https://github.com/semantic-release/semantic-release).
+Be good.